Grants and Funding

 Applications for Funding

 The Creative Communities Scheme usually has two rounds per year with closing dates in November and April.
-The April round is now closed and the November round will be advertised in October 2016).
+The November round is now open with applications closing Tuesday, 31 October 2017.

 Please download the support document to help you complete your application Creative Communities Scheme (CCS) Application Guide 276 Kb